graphpql/graphpinator/docs/examples/HelloWorld.md

 # Hello World

-In this example, we define our simple schema and execute one simple request on it - all in five simple steps.
+In this example, we define our simple schema and execute one request on it - all in five simple steps.

 ## First step - define our types